Looping State of Mind: Background and production

 Looping State of Mind is Axel Willner's third album to be produced under his alias of the Field, after the well-received albums From Here We Go Sublime (2007) and Yesterday and Today (2009).
 Yesterday and Today featured several guest musicians such as drummer John Stanier from Battles.
 Though the album was less well-received than From Here We Go Sublime, it encouraged Willner to go on tour with bassist Dan Enquvist and drummer Jesper Skarin, which culminated in the production of Looping State of Mind.

 Looping State of Mind was Willner's first album to be produced in an official studio; his previous albums had been made at his home in Berlin.
 The album was produced in Dumbo Studios, Cologne, over the course of four days in 2011.
 For most of the songs, Willner composed demos out of microsamples at his home in Berlin before taking them to Dumbo Studios.
 These demos intentionally left elements out of the song in anticipation for the sessions.
-During the studio sessions, Enqvist and Skarin provided improvised live instrumentation through several instruments including a guitar, a drum set, a piano, a double bass, a vibraphone, and a few synthesizers such as the Elektron Octatrack and the Akai MPC.
 A few of the tracks had productions that differed from this routine: "Then It's White" was created entirely during a jam session at Dumbo Studios, and Willner composed "Arpeggiated Love" after the sessions had already ended.
 Willner worked in post-production after the sessions concluded.